Calvin grimaced as he struggled to maintain altitude above a lava lined asteroid gorge filled with writhing orange slime monsters.

 Francis turned towards the great unknown beyond the back yard and replied, “Let’s go exploring!”

-They crawled through the fence and ran past the rope swing and disappeared over the hill, and then Hobbes’ voice floated back through swirl of leaves and twigs picked up by a random late summer breeze, “Did you bring the tuna fish sandwich?”
+They crawled through the fence and ran past the rope swing and disappeared over the hill, and then Hobbes’ voice floated back through a dancing swirl of leaves and twigs picked up by a random late summer breeze, “Did you bring the tuna fish sandwich?”